ZapdoZ/ZapdoZ/README.md

-Russian military shortwave stuff and random other projects
+Russian military shortwave stuff.
+Not maintained anymore, only left available as a public archive